Gitstar-OC/oc0/README.md

 ### Important Notes

 For shipwreked moderations - if you want to try out one of the other tool I might be able to show you how that work.
+Some of the hours from the complete 104 hours were used for creating the version of the portfolio site which you see in the figma files.
+Later I was told that I cannot make an portfolio site as it will not be enough and also 100 hours on portfolio site is not useful for myself.

 *   **Dark Theme:** If you use a dark theme for the fonts tool, you will need to change the color of the text from `#000000` to `#ffffff` to see the changes.
 *   **Image Editor UI:** The UI for the image editor does not look how it looks in the Figma files.
 I tried to create custom selectors, but they lag a lot on smaller screens.